EnthusiastiCon/enthusiasticon.github.io/_pages/programme.md

 permalink: /programme/
 ---

-We'll be listing the programme once the Call for Proposals closes.
+We'll be listing the programme very soon.
-In the meantime, if you have an idea, why not submit a talk [here](https://forms.gle/g6tCLBmqyvWQ5MFr8).

 <!--
 Here's the programme and speaker line-up (TBC):